catalindenis/World_of_Football-High-School-Graduation-Atestat/README.md

 <img width="876" height="473" alt="image" src="https://github.com/user-attachments/assets/901fc0f4-af91-4e5d-98bd-621a28c2037a" />

-World is Football is a football website developed as a high school graduation project (atestat).
+A football website developed as a high school graduation project (atestat).
 The goal of the project was to create an informative and visually appealing platform dedicated to football, covering topics such as teams, players, and the sport in general.